yairgd/yairgd.github.io/content/post/linux_core_isolcpus.md

 ---
-title : "Linux core isoation to have a close RT performance" description : "Linux core isolation to have a close RT performance " tags :
+title: "Linux core isolation to have a close RT performance."
+description: "Linux core isolation to have a close RT performance " tags :
- -"linux"
+ -"Linux"
  -"kernel"
  -"rt"